 More than 90% of meningococcal infections are

 Meningococci reside in the throat and nose of some people without causing symptoms.
 Such people are called carriers.
 People often become carriers after outbreaks.
-Infection usually occurs in people who have been exposed to meningococci rather than in carriers.
+However, infection usually occurs in people who have not been exposed previously to meningococci, rather than in carriers.
 Infection is spread by direct contact with nasal and throat secretions of an infected person (including carriers).

 Most commonly infected are

 Children aged 6 months to 3 years (see also Meningitis in Children)

 Infections are also common among

 College freshmen living in dormitories

 Travelers to places where meningococcal disease is common

 People with certain immune system disorders

 People whose spleen has been removed or damaged